 What the Reporter Relationship Looks Like Now

-The PR operator who actually lands coverage in 2026 follows 30 to 50 named reporters across X, Bluesky, LinkedIn, and their personal Substacks, reads what they publish, and knows the recurring themes and formats and sources they cite.
-Reporters who matter respond to direct messages from people who have read their work, and a pitch referencing the reporter's last three pieces, identifying why this story fits the next one, and offering data or access — sent as a DM or a personally addressed email — converts at multiples of the cold-blast rate.
+The PR operator landing coverage today follows thirty to fifty named reporters on Twitter, reads their bylines, and knows their recurring beats and formats.
+A pitch that references the reporter's last three pieces, identifies why this story fits the next one, and offers data or access — sent as a personally addressed email or a direct Twitter reply — converts at multiples of the cold-blast rate.

 The most valuable currency a PR operator can offer is exclusive access — to data, to the founder, to the announcement.
-A real exclusive to a named reporter beats a wire release to 4,000 contacts every time.
-The other underrated discipline is talking to reporters when you have nothing to pitch: background calls, market context, source introductions.
+A real exclusive to a named reporter beats a wire release to four thousand contacts every time.
+The other underrated discipline is talking to reporters when you have nothing to pitch.
+Background calls, market context, source introductions.
 Six months of zero-ask outreach produces the relationship that converts when the founder finally has news worth announcing.

 The Outlet Hierarchy

 Tier 3 — Vertical trade.
-Adweek, AdAge, PR Week, O'Dwyer's, Variety, Hollywood Reporter, Modern Retail, Glossy, STAT News, Fierce Pharma.
+Adweek, AdAge, PR Week, O'Dwyer's, Variety, Hollywood Reporter, TechCrunch's category peers, and the deep trade press.
 Category authority and recruiter-cited inside their verticals.

 Tier 4 — General press.
-Local papers, mid-tier digital, regional broadcast.
-Useful for community and local-market work, low AI citation weight on national or category questions.
+Local papers, regional broadcast, mid-tier community blogs.
+Useful for local retail and community launches.
+Low national leverage.

 The database treats all four tiers as equivalent.
 They are not, and pitching like they are produces the volume-with-no-coverage outcome that defines most agency relationships right now.